cncf/devstats-helm/README.md

 - Persistent Volumes - each project has its own persistent volume for git repo clones storage, this is used only by provisioning pods and cron jobs.
 - Secrets - holds GitHub OAuth token(s) (DevStats can use >1 token and switch between them when approaching API limits), Postgres credentials and connection parameters, Grafana credentials.
 - Grafana services - each project has its own grafana service.
 It maps from Grafana port 3000 into 80.
 They're endpoint for Ingress depending on project (distinguised by hostname).
+- Backups - cron job that runs daily (at 3 AM or 4 AM test/prod) - it backups all GitHub API data into a RWX volume (OpenEBS + local-storage + NFS) - this is also mounted by Grafana services (to expose each Grafana's SQLite DB) and static content pod (to display links to GH API data backups for all projects).
+- Static content pods - one for default backend showing list of foundations (domains) handled by DevStats, and one for every domain served (to display given domain's projects and DB backups): teststats.cncf.io, devstats.cncf.io, devstats.cd.foundation, devstats.graphql.org.